 When you confront them to determine their motives, it’s another to ensure you are on the right path.
 Trust your gut instincts.
 Don’t just accept their arguments at face value.
 Let your instincts tell you if they are being truthful.
 Then take it a step further and validate what they tell you with another unbiased source.

 We have a social responsibility to warn others of potentially harmful things, including teachings or teachers.
 If we know something is inherently dangerous, we should speak up.
-When someone says, don’t question my beliefs, it’s time to start asking what they believe?
+When someone says, don’t question my beliefs, it’s time to ask what they believe.

 Anyone who is socially aware will naturally want to help others avoid pitfalls.
-If you know of erroneous and harmful teachers, practices, by all means, help others avoid them.
+If you know of erroneous and harmful teachers and practices, by all means, help others avoid them.
 That’s why I test my path as a part of my regular annual routine.
 Testing our spiritual path is prudent.